This post may contain affiliate links. Please read our disclosure policy.

 - As a sauce for baked spaghetti squash.

-- Dollop on fig and prosciutto pizza.
+- Dollop on fig and prosciutto flatbread.

 - Add to Instant Pot Chicken Alfredo or Chicken and Basil Pesto Pasta.